Should I punish my child?

 Is punishment effective?

 The reason punishments are not very effective (no matter how tempting they are in the moment) is because they do not in any way, shape or form address the underlying skill deficits contributing to the problem behavior (why exactly is Jimmy talking out during class) nor do they teach and reinforce appropriate replacement behaviors (what should Jimmy be doing instead?) which really is our ultimate job as parents.
 So, when we dole out punishments such as “sit in that chair in the corner until I say so…or else”, we do teach our kids things such as to fear us, avoid us and that we are an unsafe place and we also erode our relationship with them, doing nothing to further our communication.
-Challenging behavior is frustrating and exhausting, make no mistake that all parents dealing with this know this, but at it’s core, it is also the most potent opportunity we have to teach our children, learn from our children and strengthen the relationship we have with them.
+Challenging behavior is frustrating and exhausting, make no mistake that all parents dealing with problem behavior know this, but at it’s core, it is also the most potent opportunity we have to teach our children, learn from our children and strengthen the relationship we have with them.
 If we see the behavior simply as a chance to show our kids who is the boss with a punishing approach, we miss endless opportunities to teach and shape new behavior which is really what discipline is all about.

 - Punishments are tempting because they are largely misunderstood.
 The gains from using punishments are temporary at best.